-Beginning classes meet twice a week at either 4-4:50 p.m. on Tuesday/Thursday or 5-5:50 p.m. on Tuesday/Thursday.
-The Fall Term: begins September 17 and runs through December 5, 2013.
+Beginning classes meet twice a week at either 4 to 4:50 p.m. on Tuesday/Thursday or 5 to 5:50 p.m. on Tuesday/Thursday.
+The Fall term begins September 17 and runs through December 5, 2013.
 Tuition starts at $35 per term.
 Students must be members in good standing of their school music programs.
 Classes meet at the University of Redlands in the Fine Arts Building, room 107.

 Come and meet the teachers!
 There is a required information meeting for parents and students during the first class meeting on Tuesday, September 17, 2013.

 The University of Redlands School of Music String Project is funded through a grant from the National String Project Consortium (NSPC) which was made possible through a grant from the Clarence E. Heller Charitable Foundation.

 For more information call the Community School of Music and the Arts at 909-748-8844.

 String Project Parent Letter 2013-2014